Smile-SA/rating.container/README.md

 You will find below the links to the official documentation in order to install docker on your machine.

-Here is the list of prerequisites to be able to start the Rating Docker service.
+Here is the list of prerequisites to be able to start `rating-docker`.
 ### **Requirements**